You are here

 Public hospital data is currently available to clinicians and managers in public hospitals via the National Benchmarking Portal, a secure web-based application.
 The portal allows users to compare activity, costs, hospital acquired complication rates and efficiency at similar public hospitals around the country.

 Access to the portal is currently available to all Australian public hospitals, with access control administered by states and territories.

 Open and consultative approach

 During the drafting of the Pricing Framework, IHPA consulted extensively with all Australian governments, industry associations and the wider public to ensure its decisions align with national health objectives.
 The Consultation Report captures how IHPA reached its decisions for 2020–21 based on the submissions received during the consultation process.

 IHPA is an independent government agency established under the Commonwealth legislation on 15 December 2011 as part of the National Health Reform Agreement (NHRA), reached by the Council of Australian Governments (COAG) in August 2011.

 The NHRA sets out the intention of the Commonwealth Government and state and territory governments to work in partnership to improve health outcomes for all Australians.

-IHPA is charged with implementing national activity based funding (ABF) by determining the National Efficient Price and the National Efficient Cost for public hospital services each year.
-ABF improves transparency, and strengthens incentives for efficiency in the delivery of public hospital services.
+IHPA is charged with implementing national activity based funding by determining the National Efficient Price and the National Efficient Cost for public hospital services each year.
+Activity based funding improves transparency and strengthens incentives for efficiency in the delivery of public hospital services.